darktable-org/dtdocs/content/overview/workflow/process.md

 ### reconstruct blown highlights

-While a well-exposed image will make post-processing much easier, darktable provides some tools handle blown highlights, in some cases even reconstructing lost colors or structure.
+While a well-exposed image will make post-processing much easier, darktable does provide a few tools to handle blown highlights.

-The [_highlight reconstruction_](../../module-reference/processing-modules/highlight-reconstruction.md) module provides a very basic attempt to manage blown highlights.
-By default, if any color channel is clipped, this module will clip the other channels, making the pixel white -- this prevents darktable from showing unnatural colors in the highlights.
-However it can be altered to attempt to reconstruct the lightness or color using any un-clipped channels.
-While this can re-introduce some detail, beware of the unrealistic colors that can result.
+The [_highlight reconstruction_](../../module-reference/processing-modules/highlight-reconstruction.md) module attempts to reconstruct blown highlights (colors and structure) using adjacent pixels.
+A number of different approaches are provided, some of which may be better on certain images, however, the default algorithm produces good results in most cases.

-A better alternative is to disable _highlight reconstruction_ and instead use the [_reconstruct tab on the filmic rgb module_](../../module-reference/processing-modules/filmic-rgb.md#reconstruct).
-As with the _highlight reconstruction_ module, filmic is able to reconstruct detail based on unclipped channels.
-Where this is not possible, it can also blend blown highlights smoothly with the rest of the image or pull colors from adjacent pixels.
-When incorporating this step into your workflow, you should do it at the same time as other _filmic rgb_ edits, performing adjustments in each tab of the module in turn, from left to right.
+Even well-reconstructed highlights can show color and edge artefacts, some of which may be exacerbated by subsequent modules in the pipe.
+In this case the [_reconstruct tab on the filmic rgb module_](../../module-reference/processing-modules/filmic-rgb.md#reconstruct) provides additional methods to further smooth/correct highlights at the end of the processing pipeline.

 ### adjust angle and perspective